-Brookings School District Nursing Services are devised to support and improve the health and wellness of students in order to prepare them to be "learners for life".
-Brookings School Nursing Services provide basic emergency care for students and staff; health screening; assessment and referral for all children.
+Brookings School District Nursing Services are devised to support and improve the health and wellness of learners in order to prepare them to be "learners for life".
+Brookings School Nursing Services provides basic emergency care for learners and staff; health screening; assessment and referral for all children.
 School nurse professionals address the physical, mental, emotional and social health needs of our school children on a daily basis and work with parents and community partners to best serve these needs.
 "Working Together...
 Educating with Excellence...
 Inspiring Learners for Life".

 General Health Information